LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-benchmarking.md

 are in any way realistic, or even of simply reproducing results that other people have found.
 LumoSQL covers so many codebases and use cases that better SQL benchmarking is a project requirement.
-Benchmarking and testing overlap, which is addressed in the code and docs.
+Benchmarking and testing overlap, which is addressed in the code and documentation.

 The well-described [testing of SQLite](https://sqlite.org/testing.html) involves some open code, some closed code, and many ad hoc processes.
 Clearly